Saatvik-Lochan/GestureLogger/README.md

 ![Screenshot of the gesture demonstration tab](docs/gesture_demonstration.png)

-You can preview a recorded gesture by clicking on `Recording exists - click to view`.
+You can preview a recorded demonstration by clicking on `Recording exists - click to view`.

 https://github.com/Saatvik-Lochan/GestureLogger/assets/67321822/ca84f580-0fb9-4586-876a-b61103eb4d00